neilmunday/slurm-mail/README.md

 install -d -m 700 -o slurm -g slurm /var/log/slurm-mail
 ```

-**Note:** Depending on your operating system's Python set-up, it is possible that `setuptools` might install to `/usr/local` rather than `/usr`.
+**Note:** Depending on your operating system's Python set-up, it is possible that `setuptools` might install Slurm-Mail to `/usr/local` rather than `/usr`.

 ## Configuration

 Edit `/etc/slurm-mail/slurm-mail.conf` to suit your needs.
 For example, check that the location of `sacct` is correct.
 If you are installing from source check that the log and spool directories are set to your desired values.

-Change the value of `MailProg` in your `slurm.conf` file to `/usr/bin/slurm-spool-mail.py`.
+Change the value of `MailProg` in your `slurm.conf` file to `/usr/bin/slurm-spool-mail`.
 By default the Slurm config file will be located at `/etc/slurm/slurm.conf`.

 Restart `slurmctld`: